Bolstadøyri

-Bolstadøyri is a village in Voss municipality, Vestland county, Norway.
+Bolstadøyri is a village in Voss Municipality in Vestland county, Norway.
 The village lies at the mouth of the river Bolstadelvi, where it meets the Bolstadfjorden.
-The village lies about 10 km west of the village of Evanger and about 10 km northeast of the village of Dalekvam.
+The village lies about 10 km west of the village of Evanger and about 10 km northeast of the village of Dale in the neighboring Vaksdal Municipality.

 The village has a railway station, Bolstadøyri Station, which is part of the Bergensbanen railway line and is also served by the Bergen Commuter Rail.
 The European route E16 highway runs through the village also.